escobard/udemy-docker-kubernetes/section13/section13.md

+# section 13 goal
+- multi-container deployments in k8s with declerative deployments

 # leveraging a declerative approach
 - pass a new updated config file to kubectl
   - each config file has a